scicolabs/data-science-ml/Jupyter.md

 ![Jupyter Notebook Terminal](images/notebook-terminal.png)

-This command has cloned the jupyter-aws Github repository and made the contents available to us in our Jupyter environment.
+This command has cloned the data-science-ml Github repository and made the contents available to us in our Jupyter environment.
 Browse back to the Jupyter Files tab.
-You should see a new folder called ‘jupyter-aws’.
-Click on that folder, and then click on the ‘labs’ folder within it.
-The ‘labs’ folder contains a number of saved notebooks we can run.
+You should see a new folder called **data-science-ml**.
+Click on that folder, and then click on the **labs** folder within it.
+The **labs** folder contains a number of saved notebooks we can run.

 For example, let’s try interactively running the 'Building fractals with x86.ipynb' notebook.
 Clicking on that file will load the notebook.
 You should see something like,